-PIONEER will standardise and integrate existing ‘big data’ from quality multidisciplinary data sources into a single innovative and comprehensive data platform that consists of the most relevant prostate cancer clinical trials and registries, large epidemiological cohorts, electronic health records, and real-world data from different European and non-European patient populations.
+PIONEER has standardise and integrate existing ‘big data’ from quality multidisciplinary data sources into a single innovative and comprehensive data platform that consists of the most relevant prostate cancer clinical trials and registries, large epidemiological cohorts, electronic health records, and real-world data from different European and non-European patient populations.

 Data elements include: